Back to the blog

 Sierra Escape, near Mudgee#

-Off-grid luxury in the Mudgee region.
-Free-standing timber cabins with floor-to-ceiling glass, outdoor bathtubs overlooking the valley, king beds, and full kitchens.
-This is the kind of place where you cancel your dinner reservation because the sunset from your deck is too good to leave.
+This is the kind of place where you cancel the dinner reservation in town because the sunset from your deck is too good to leave.
+Two-night minimum, and it books out fast — especially around long weekends.

 Best for eco-conscious travellers#